raficelkouche/v-market/PLANNING.md

 DEMO WALKTHTHROUGH: Rafic driver, Tammy speaker

 5. Tammy: (Landing page -> login, -> walk around and talk about navbar features?)
-  - First the user will log in through the landing page, the user will be spawn in the V-Market map.
-As a user the can use the top nav bar to view user account information, toggle the mini map and toggle background music.
-In this map, there are areas to explore and hang out with your friends on the side.
-The main feature will be marketplace in the middle.
+  - First the user will log in through the landing page, then spawn in the V-Market map. $The platform was created using the Phaser 3 Library and the map was designed using Tiled map editor.$ As a user, they can use the top nav bar to view user account information, toggle the mini map and toggle background music.

-  - Your friends can join you on the same map for virtual shopping together, you can online chat or video chat with your friends.
+  -On the side bar, youll see a friends list and any friends that are online, You can instant message or request a video chat.
+A fun feature is that you can walk around and explore the V-market with your friend online. $This was made possible through Socket IO.$

+  The map includes areas to explore like the beach or the park but The main feature will be marketplace in the middle. and with each booth, a vendor can place a store representative behind the counter to provide assitance in real-time.

+  Lets head over to a store.
+In the store you can browse at products, add to cart, and checkout using your credit card.
+If you need assitance you can click the customer support button.
+Currently there is no representative available right now, but if the vendor was online, the customer would be able to request a video chat.

+  That is all for our demo.
+Wilkie will talk about our teamwork and challenges.

 6. Tammy: (second player joins, show chat feature (text/video),